The 6 Best USB Bluetooth Adapters

 video play icon

-This wiki has been updated 19 times since it was first published in June of 2018.
+This wiki has been updated 23 times since it was first published in June of 2018.
 Largely unheard of at the turn of the century, Bluetooth technology is now one of the most popular ways to connect a wide range of electronic devices.
 While it's built into most new systems, many older computers don't have this function.
 Fortunately, one of these USB adapters will give you exactly the transfer and control capabilities you need for work and entertainment.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Asus BT500